-Original Articles: Limit the manuscript to a maximum of 5,500 text words, 5 graphics (tables, figures, or appendices), and 60 references.
+Original Research: Limit the manuscript to a maximum of 5,500 text words, 5 graphics (tables, figures, or appendices), and 60 references.
 A structured abstract is required (see under Abstract).

-Review Articles: Limit the manuscript to a maximum of 6,500 text words, 5 graphics (tables, figures, or appendices), and 120 references.
+Review: Limit the manuscript to a maximum of 6,500 text words, 5 graphics (tables, figures, or appendices), and 120 references.
 A narrative abstract is required (see under Abstract).

-Brief Reports: Limited to 3,500 text words, 2 graphics (tables, figures, or appendices), and 30 references, plus a brief unstructured abstract up to 150 words (see under Abstract).
+Brief Reports: Limited to 3,500 text words, 2 graphics (tables, figures, or appendices), and 30 references, plus a brief unstructured abstract (see under Abstract).

 Letters to the Editor: Limited to 800 text words, 1 graphic (tables, figures, or appendices), and 5 references.
 No abstract is required.